Last updated on December 12th, 2019 at 01:47 pm

 To nurture a disability friendly culture and make lasting changes in the workplace you need to start from the ground up.
 Awareness, education and support should make up the foundation of your new work culture.
 While this may sound daunting to begin with, there’s plenty of information and support out there to help employers.

-Training sessions and workshops are an easy yet effective way of raising awareness in the workplace and getting all employees educated on the new changes you’ll be implementing and how they can help make the environment disability friendly.
+Training sessions and workshops are an easy yet effective way of raising awareness in the workplace and getting all employees educated on the new changes you’ll be implementing and how they can help with supporting disability in the workplace.
 Make sure information is accessible by giving everyone useful resources in several formats.
 This could include videos and audio files as well as leaflets and handouts.
 Not only does this make sure information is accessible to anyone with a hearing or visual impairment, but it also makes the information easy to digest for everyone else.

 Remember, education isn’t one sided.
-To help encourage continual improvement in the workplace look at including everyone in regular support groups and feedback sessions.
+To help encourage continual improvement with accommodating disabilities in the workplace, look at including everyone in regular support groups and feedback sessions.
 You can create separate ones to address the needs of different disabilities as well as inclusive ones so that everyone can have a say.
-You’ll find many employees will have new and innovative ideas to improve the workplace that you might not have thought of, and it gives anyone with a disability a platform to help educate the rest of the workforce.
+You’ll find many disabled workers in the workplace, as well as other employees, will have new and innovative ideas to improve the workplace that you might not have thought of, and it gives anyone with a disability a platform to help educate the rest of the workforce.

 Ramps and handrails are the most obvious changes to make if there are steps or obstructions either inside or outside the building itself.
 A permanent ramp may be a better solution long term, but you can also find various temporary ramps that are both portable and secure.
 While some of these ramps can’t be left in place permanently, they are designed to be easy to transport and store when not in use and are a perfect solution for areas that haven’t been built with a ramp in mind and installing one might be an obstruction to others.

-Less obvious are the potential problems caused by desks, monitors and cables.
-Both desks and monitors can be made more accessible by making both adjustable.
+Less obvious are the potential problems caused by desks, monitors and cables to disabled access in the workplace.
+Both desks and monitors can be made more accessible by making them adjustable.
 This will allow anyone to change the height of their desk and monitor screens, both of which can help to improve safety and comfort for the whole workplace, not just those with a disability.
 Cable management systems can also help improve the safety of the workplace as a whole by hiding messy wires and creating a smooth bridge for both wheels and pedestrians.

 From recruitment to everyday operations, it’s also important to adjust current work practices to reflect the needs of your diverse workforce.
 Flexibility is key to making sure every disability is considered and addressed.
 These changes will depend on the types of disabilities in your workforce and the type of business you run.
 Disability assessments during the recruitment stage will help to highlight necessary changes that should be made initially while feedback and support sessions will ensure any future problems are resolved quickly.

-During early recruitment stages, employers can work with applicants to create a ClearTalents profile which is a quick and easy process for an initial assessment.
+During early recruitment stages when employing disabled workers, employers can work with applicants to create a ClearTalents profile which is a quick and easy process for an initial assessment.
 This can give the employer deeper understanding of what might be required to get the work environment ready, and gives the applicant some early reassurance.
 You might also want to consider a more detailed professional assessment during the final recruitment stages which will highlight if any initial or ongoing support should be implemented.

 Once you have completed a more comprehensive assessment you should be ready to make adjustments to your workplace operations and organisation.
 There’s now a wider variety of assisted technology than ever before, most of which are affordable or even free.
-This includes accessibility features now available on popular operating systems such as Windows and Mac OS which can help disabilities including audio and sight impairment as well as reading or spelling difficulties such as dyslexia.
+This includes accessibility features now available on popular operating systems such as Windows and Mac OS which can help disabled workers in the workplace including audio and sight impairment as well as reading or spelling difficulties such as dyslexia.
 You can find more information about implementing and using computer disability assisted features here.

 As well as the work itself, you may find that the working day needs to be adjusted to suit various disability requirements.
 This might mean providing more flexible work hours, more frequent breaks or even allowing some employees to work from home occasionally.
-You should also think about other more physical adjustments that might affect how people get on at work including disabled parking and toilets or even arranged transport if this is a reasonable adjustment to include.
+You should also think about other more physical adjustments that might affect working with people with disabilities including disabled parking and toilets or even arranged transport if this is a reasonable adjustment to include.

 There is plenty of information out there to help you create a disability friendly workplace and share with other employees to make everyone more aware.
-To help you get started, here are some of our favourite resources.
+To help you start addressing disability in the workplace, here are some of our favourite resources.

 The government’s Access to Work programme can help provide you with information and even assist with costs for more significant adjustments.